-Candied Flowers are beautiful, edible flowers that are coated with a thin layer of egg white and sugar to preserve them.
+Candied flowers are beautiful, edible flowers that are coated with a thin layer of egg white and sugar to preserve them.
 Candied or crystallized flowers add a delicate floral flavor and a beautiful appearance to any dessert.

-- 1-2 cups edible organic flowers
+- 1 to 2 cups edible organic flowers

 - 1 egg white (at room temperature)

-- 1 tsp water
+- 1 teaspoon water

 - 1/2 cup superfine sugar

-- Gather the ingredients.
+Gather the ingredients.

-- Add the water to the egg white and whisk it gently with a fork or small whisk just until a few bubbles appear.
+Add the water to the egg white and whisk it gently with a fork or small whisk just until a few bubbles appear.

 Turn the flower over and paint the back of the petals as well.
 It's important that all the surfaces be covered so that the flowers are properly preserved.

-- Hold the flower over the bowl of superfine sugar and sprinkle the top with a thin, even layer of sugar.
+Hold the flower over the bowl of superfine sugar and sprinkle the top with a thin, even layer of sugar.
 Turn the flower over and sprinkle the bottom with sugar as well.

-- If there are large clumps of sugar anywhere, dust it off gently so that only a thin, even layer of sugar remains on the flower.
+If there are large clumps of sugar anywhere, dust it off gently so that only a thin, even layer of sugar remains on the flower.

-- Place the flower on a wire drying rack to dry completely.
+Place the flower on a wire drying rack to dry completely.
 Smooth the petals out and arrange it how you would like—once it is dry it can no longer be moved, so take the time now to get it to look its best.

 - They are very delicate, so pack them between layers of waxed paper and be very gentle when handling them.
 They will absorb moisture from the air, so it is best not to store them in the refrigerator, and avoid placing them on wet desserts until the last possible moment.